OAuth 2.0 fundamentals

 Fundamentals

-Before explaining why the OAuth 2.0 authorization framework was created, we need to get definitions for the four roles involved in its operation.
-They are:
+But, why was the OAuth 2.0 authorization framework created?
+Before answering this question, we need to first define the four roles involved in its operations, as they are going to be used in future explanations:

 Now, going back to explaining why this framework was created, imagine that you work in a big organization that uses multiple digital products developed by different companies.